RyanSamman/CPIT201-Summary/CH5-Computer_Organization/answers.md

 To store program instructions and data, each with a unique address.

 # Define RAM, ROM, SRAM, DRAM, PROM, EPROM and EEPROM.
-RAM - Random Access Memory - to store programs temporarily, and is volatile Stores the majority of data on the computer
+## RAM - Random Access Memory
+Stores programs temporarily, and is volatile
+Stores the majority of data on the computer

+## SRAM  - Static RAM
-SRAM is a type of RAM which works by switching on (1) and off (0) logic gates, and doesn't need to be refreshed DRAM is a type of RAM which works by charging capacitors.
+is a type of RAM which works by switching on (1) and off (0) logic gates, and doesn't need to be refreshed DRAM is a type of RAM which works by charging capacitors.
 As you read, you drain the capacitors, the content's address locations need to be refreshed

-ROM - Read Only Memory - Permanent storage of data, and is involatile (contents are kept when the power cuts off).
+## ROM - Read Only Memory
+Permanent storage of data, and is involatile (contents are kept when the power cuts off).

  Usually contains the bootstrapper program to start the Operating System.

+## PROM - Programmable ROM
-PROM - ROM but manufactor can program it
+ROM but manufactor can program it

+Can only be done **ONCE**

 EPROM - Can be erased in special conditions (UV light)